 Candidates for gynecomastia surgery include the following men:

-- With a positive mental framework and are aware of the possible physical changes
+With a positive mental framework and being aware of the possible physical changes

 Success Rate of Gynecomastia Surgery